Prudential Launches Prushield Easyswitch To Enable More Seamless Switch Of Plans For Shield Policyholders

-Recognition of original inception date of existing policy and simplified underwriting questionnaire make it simple and easier for Shield policyholders to switch plans SINGAPORE - Media OutReach - 11 September 2023 - Policyholders of Shield Plans[1] can now switch more easily from their existing plans with other insurers to Prudential Singapore's ('Prudential') PRUShield[2] policies and supplementary plans (riders), through PRUShield EasySwitch ('EasySwitch').
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach - 11 September 2023 - Policyholders of Shield Plans[1] can now switch more easily from their existing plans with other insurers to Prudential Singapore's ("Prudential") PRUShield[2] policies and supplementary plans (riders), through PRUShield EasySwitch ("EasySwitch").

 From 1 September 2023 to 31 December 2023, eligible individuals[3] will only need to answer three health questions instead of undergoing the underwriting process from scratch and completing the full health questionnaire.